luyaor/GenPat-Plugin/README.md

   2. Click *Apply* button in pop-up menu (right mouse click) or  `Shift + Alt + =/+`.

 Global Search
-  1. Click *GlobalSearch* button in pop-up menu (right mouse click).
+  1. Click *Tools->GenPat->GlobalSearch*.
-  2. Popup Editor will show all matched results (contains both before and after changing), Click *Replace* for the candidates you would like to apply.
+  2. Popup Editor will show all matched results in current file (contains both before and after changing), Click *Replace* for the candidates you would like to apply.

 ### TODO